panic360/cse15l-lab-reports/LabReport-Wk6.md

 ./patterns.txt:france
 ./travel_guides/berlitz1/WhereToFrance.txt:        Maison de la France Web site (<www.franceguide.com>) is also a
 ```
+This command searches the given directory recursively without relying on wildcard patterns.
+I will be using it throughout the lab to demonstrate further commands.

 Here are two examples of messages being added.